alfonsolpzny/PHP-SQL-JQuery-ajax-live-search/README.md

 #### English

 Live search project for a SQL table with JQuery in a text field that searches for city information from different cities.
+**The default connection is SQLite; if you want another database connection, follow the instructions below**

 ## Database connection